Arkansas–LSU football rivalry: 1966 – Cotton Bowl Classic with national championship implications

 The two teams played each other on January 1, 1966, in the Cotton Bowl Classic to end the 1965 season.
 Arkansas had won the national championship in the previous year (1964), and came into the game with a 10–0 record (and an overall 22-game winning streak on the line) after winning the 1965 SWC title.
 The Razorbacks were again looking to win the national championship, and had the number one scoring offense coming into the game, averaging 32.4 points per contest.

 Arkansas took the ball to the end zone on the opening drive, capped by a 19-yard toss from Jon Brittenum to All-American end Bobby Crockett.
 Running back Joe LaBruzzo then ran in from three yards out for the Bengal Tigers to tie the game at 7.
 Razorback QB Brittenum then left the game after suffering a shoulder injury and the Hogs fumbled the ball three plays later.
 LaBruzzo again scored, this time from one yard away, giving the Tigers a 14–7 halftime lead.

 Neither team scored in the second half, and Arkansas ended the game on the LSU 24 yard line.
 Razorback Bobby Crockett set a bowl record with 10 catches for 129 yards, but it was not enough as the Tigers edged Arkansas for the win, 14–7.
 The Tigers improved their final record to 8–3, while the Razorbacks dropped to 10–1 for the season.

-1992 – Arkansas joins the SEC

-1992 was the first year that Arkansas played a football season as a part of the Southeastern Conference (after previously playing in the now defunct Southwest Conference).
-Arkansas joined the SEC in 1991, along with the South Carolina Gamecocks, to bring the league up to 12 teams, allowing the conference to stage the SEC Championship Game on a yearly basis between the winner of the Western Division and the Eastern division.
-The Razorbacks won the initial SEC contest between the teams, 30–6, the only time until 2012 the game was played in Fayetteville.
-The Boot trophy was not awarded in the annual contest between the teams until 1996.